janwilmake/cloudflare-sponsorware/README.md

 - it confirms the access_token provided in the cookie is present in the DO, if not, abort
 - it charges if that was requested by updating the sponsor in the DO
 - it returns the same information like now in the DO response, then in the response of the function.

+After this, I added one more measure for security, namely an idempotency key to a charge, to be sure the charge doesn't occur twice.
+It also tracks all charges.

+There is no way possible to get an overview of all users with this implementation, and we also don't have a way to back up the data!
+Nevertheless, this is a very powerful way to charge people for using workers, and DO's should be sufficiently reliable to handle this usecase, I think.

+Because we're not using a global database but a separate database per user, the response latency is incredibly low!
+This is because a DO always spawns as nearby the worker as possible, and stays there.